-- Following a course that has been loaded on the Edge
+• Following a course that has been loaded on the Edge

-- Roundtrip routing

-- Navigation to a specified destination

 How do I switch ClimbPro on/off?

 By default, ClimbPro is enabled.
 The control of this feature is on a per activity profile bases and is located under the Activity Profile -> <your profile> -> Data Screens -> Elevation